extsys/reckoning.dev-V1/content/posts/2016-10-03-python-tutorial-week2.md

 Thats it for this week.
 Next we will look at strings and lists in Python in more detail.

-**Exercise**
+### Exercise

-Given the following sequence of dna - "ATGGCNCGAATTTAAATCGGGAACCNNN",
+Given the following sequence of dna - "ATGGCNCGAATTTAAATCGGGAACCNNN":

-1. Write a program to count number of all triplets in it.
+- Write a program to count number of all triplets in it.
-2. Write a program that prints all non 'T' bases that come after 'T', but stops when two or more continuous 'T' has been found.
+- Write a program that prints all non 'T' bases that come after 'T', but stops when two or more continuous 'T' has been found.
-3. Write a program to generate new sequence with every 3rd base from the above sequence.
+- Write a program to generate new sequence with every 3rd base from the above sequence.
-4. Write a program to calculate sum of all numbers from 1 to 10. **HINT:** Please take a look at the [range method](https://docs.python.org/3/library/stdtypes.html#range).
+- Write a program to calculate sum of all numbers from 1 to 10.